Zrital3265/E-shikshya-/README.md

-FUll stack crash course with this LMS.
+A simple crash course on full-stack with stripe.